awsdocs/amazon-rds-user-guide/doc_source/USER_Tagging.md

 + The tag key is the required name of the tag\.
 The string value can be from 1 to 128 Unicode characters in length and cannot be prefixed with "aws:" or "rds:"\.
 The string can contain only the set of Unicode letters, digits, white\-space, '\_', '\.', ':', '/', '=', '\+', '\-', '@' \(Java regex: "^\(\[\\\\p\{L\}\\\\p\{Z\}\\\\p\{N\}\_\.:/=\+\\\\\-\]\*\)$"\)\.
 + The tag value is an optional string value of the tag\.
 The string value can be from 1 to 256 Unicode characters in length and cannot be prefixed with "aws:"\.
 The string can contain only the set of Unicode letters, digits, white\-space, '\_', '\.', ':', '/', '=', '\+', '\-', '@' \(Java regex: "^\(\[\\\\p\{L\}\\\\p\{Z\}\\\\p\{N\}\_\.:/=\+\\\\\-\]\*\)$"\)\.

   Values do not have to be unique in a tag set and can be null\.
-For example, you can have a key\-value pair in a tag set of project/Trinity and cost\-center/Trinity\.
+For example, you can have a key\-value pair in a tag set of `project=Trinity` and `cost-center=Trinity`\.

 **Note**
 You can add a tag to a snapshot, however, your bill will not reflect this grouping\.